Stephane-D/SGDK/readme.md

 Then when you feel ready you can go further and finally install SGDK :)

-You can find installation instructions and tutorials about how use SGDK on the wiki: https://github.com/Stephane-D/SGDK/wiki
+You can find installation instructions and tutorials about how use SGDK on the wiki:<br>
+https://github.com/Stephane-D/SGDK/wiki

 Also SGDK comes with a doxygen documentation (generated from .h header files) which provides complete information about SGDK structures and functions description.
-You can find it in the _'doc'_ folder: *doc/html/files.html*
+You can find it in the _'doc'_ folder:<br>
+*doc/html/files.html*

 Another important point to know is that SGDK heavily relies on _resources_ which are compiled through _rescomp_ tool.
 You can read the [rescomp.txt](https://raw.githubusercontent.com/Stephane-D/SGDK/master/bin/rescomp.txt) file to know which kind of resource you can use and how to declare them then you can check the *'sample'* folder from SGDK and in particular the [sprite sample](https://github.com/Stephane-D/SGDK/tree/master/sample/sprite) which is a good showcase of SGDK usage in general (functions and resources).

-You can also follow up-to-date and more complete online tutorials as this one (thanks to Ohsat for making them): https://www.ohsat.com/tutorial/
+You can also follow up-to-date and more complete online tutorials as this one (thanks to Ohsat for making them):<br>
+https://www.ohsat.com/tutorial/
-You also have the great ones from Danibus (spanish only): https://danibus.wordpress.com/
+You also have the great ones from Danibus (spanish only):<br>
+https://danibus.wordpress.com/

 ## HELP AND SUPPORT